Zireael19Andre/DataScience-for-research/README.md

-# datascience-for-research
+# Datascience-for-research

-some scripts for  classmates's research and myself
+Some scripts for classmates's research and myself.

+eg.
+data cleaning/data extraction/machine learning with scikit-learn/modified Deep-learning file.